 Date of release: 28/05/2018

 Available downloads (click to download):

 After downloading the add-in, save it into a local folder.
-Then follow the instructions of the video shown here, linking to the downloaded file when requested.
+Then follow the instructions of the video shown here.

 Why I created the zoom chart tool

 Some time ago I was doing some tests to verify the stability of a weigh cell after the positioning of a component over it.
 A normal response of a weigh cell would be divided in:

 - Weigh raising time: the period when the weigh is raising because the component has been put over the weigh cell

 - Settling time: the period when the weigh cell has reached the correct weight, but its value is still oscillating